Growing Capacity for Living with Change ~ Awakening Self Healing through Connection ~ In Service to Community and the Greater Earth Body

 "The times are urgent: let's slow down” -Bayo Akomolafe

 As the planet spins while orbiting the sun, seasons continue to cycle and waves of loss, change and hope surge across the landscape.
 A sense of quickening and urgency can be contagious.
 Yet, what does it take in these wild times to slow down enough and mark significant thresholds through life’s spiraling stages and changes?
 To become still enough to receive the gifts of resiliency and lifeways that shaped the lives and land of your ancestors?
-This June-December, Rites of Belonging: Adulting at the threshold of uncertainty & change hosts a 6 month container for this inquiry.
+To feel deeply what you need to feel to clear the way for living your most alive and vibrant life?
+To grow capacity spiritually to meet the physical, emotional and collective challenges that are present in ourselves, our communities and facing this planet?
+This July-November, Rites of Belonging: Adulting at the threshold of uncertainty & change hosts a 4 month container for these types of inquiries.

 We have been called upon to offer our support to a group of humans who are ready to go on a journey together; one that uplifts and enliven the wild caverns of the psyche & soul, the fortitude of the body, and relationship with Spirit in service to the earth and human community.